 - Rinse them in cold water once they are finished cooking.
 That way you won’t heat your cold drink up with hot tapioca pearls.

-Now, while there are ways to mitigate the calories from sugar, such as using stevia or honey, I’d say that trying too hard to make a healthy bubble tea is kind of missing the point.
+Now, while there are ways to mitigate the calories from sugar, such as ordering a boba with just tea, soy milk, and some fresh fruit, I’d say that trying too hard to make a healthy bubble tea is kind of missing the point.

 So really savor and enjoy your bubble tea when you drink it!

-Other delicious and easy Asian recipes to nibble on while drinking your bubble tea:
+Delicious Asian recipes to nibble on while drinking bubble tea:

 - 25 Asian Side Dishes

-Did you like this How to Make Bubble Tea Tutorial?
-Are there changes you made that you would like to share?
+Did you like this what is boba post?
+Did you make the recipe and are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!Print

 Learn how to make bubble tea at home that is fruity and milky perfection – just like your favorite boba milk tea shop!